beeminder/road/README.md

 `gulp compile`

-After this, you should be able to run the node server with

-`npm run jsbrain`

-which should start a node server on port 3000.
-At this point, every GET request you issue to `localhost:3000` with appropriate parameters will initiate graph generation. valid parameters are:

-  * `inpath=/path/to/input` : Path to local directory for the BB file
-  * `outpath=/path/to/output`: Path to local directory for generated files
-  * `user=u`: beeminder username (`slug` param must be empty)
-  * `goal=g`: beeminder goalname (`slug` param must be empty)
-  * `slug=filebase`: base name for the BB files (`user` and `goal` params must be empty)

-This reads the file `u+g.bb` (or `slug.bb`) from `/path/to/input`, and generates `u+g.png`, `u+g-thumb.png`, `u+g.svg` and `u+g.json` in
-`/path/to/output`.

-### Node server for client-side graph, road editor and sandbox demos

-This repository also contains a node server instance for serving various demo pages to browser clients.
 After updating node modules and using gulp to compile js modules, you will need to provide a `.data` directory with a local sqlite database and a `.env` file with proper server settings to access central Beeminder servers for your login (contact us for details).
 Once this is done, you can start the demo server with

 `npm start`

-This starts a web server on `localhost:3001`, with different features available through different paths.
+This starts a web server on `localhost`, with different features available through different paths.
 This server should also be embeddable in glitch.
 The following paths are available: